crashoverride777/swifty-receipt-validator/README.md

 ```
 ## StoreKit Alert Controllers

-One thing I do not know about receipt validation is if there is a way to stop the default StoreKit alert controller to show.
-When you get to the purchase code and to the `.purchased` switch statement, storeKit automatically shows an AlertController ("Thank you, purchase was succesfull").
-This however is the point where receipt validation is actually starting so it takes another few seconds for the products to unlock.
-I guess this must be normal, although it would be nicer to show that alert once receipt validation is finished.
+When you get to the purchase code and to the `.purchased` switch statement, StoreKit automatically shows an AlertController ("Thank you, purchase was succesfull").
+This is the point receipt validation starts and you might want to display a custom loading/validation alert.
+I dont think you can disable showing the default alert.

 ## Final Note